risingwavelabs/risingwave-docs/docs/Getting Started.md

     :::

     All services in RisingWave will be started.
-In this version, all nodes are hosted in your local environment.
+In the current version, all nodes are hosted in your local environment.

     You can stop RisingWave with the following command.
     ```